keokukzh/youtube.autovideo/CLOUDFLARE_DEPLOYMENT.md

-# Cloudflare Pages Deployment Guide
+# Cloudflare Workers Deployment Guide

 ## Overview

-This guide will help you deploy your ContentMultiplier.io Next.js application to Cloudflare Pages with API routes handled by Cloudflare Workers.
+This guide will help you deploy your ContentMultiplier.io Next.js application to Cloudflare Workers with static assets and API routes handled by a single Worker.

 ## Prerequisites